Mardi Gras Service: History

 In December 2023, the Federal Railroad Administration accepted an application by the Southern Rail Commission to enter the New Orleans–Mobile route into its Corridor Identification and Development Program.
 The program grants $500,000 toward service planning and prioritizes the route for future federal funding.

 In January 2024, the Surface Transportation Board (STB) called for “detailed information” on the status of the agreement that first agreed upon in November 2022 between all the parties involved in the new Amtrak Gulf Coast service.
 A hearing was scheduled for February 14, but the parties asked for the hearing and the case to be scrapped when they sent their update on February 1.
 Their filing indicated that the delay in the start of service was due to ongoing negotiations between Amtrak and the City of Mobile.
 The final agreement between Amtrak and the City of Mobile was approved by the Mobile City Council on August 6, 2024, with service planned to start in June 2025.
 In January 2025, the Federal Railroad Administration awarded $21.1 million to cover operating costs for the service.
 On May 29, 2025, the Southern Rail Commission announced that service was postponed to late July or early August, due to construction issues.

 On July 1, 2025, Amtrak announced that Mardi Gras Service would begin on August 18, 2025, with two daily return trips.
 Tickets on the inaugural trains sold out within a day.
 A special inaugural trip was run on August 16, 2025, two days before regular service began.
 Mardi Gras parades were held at stations on the route.
 In mid-September, Amtrak began adding a fourth car to some trains that were selling out due to New Orleans Saints home football games.
+In December, Amtrak reported that the service had drawn 46,000 riders since its launch, putting it on track to double the service's projected 12-month ridership of 71,000.
+By April 2026, ridership exceeded 100,000.